JSWulf/JTaskBar/README.md

 ---

-## Core Goals
+## Core Features

 - Bring a window to focus on click
 - Minimize a window if it already has focus
 - Show date and time
-- Use a JSON config file to control date/time format and other settings
+- Use a JSON config file to control date/time format and other settings (Not yet implemented)
-- Minimize all windows with a single click, and restore them if clicked again
+- Desktop button - Minimize all windows with a single click
 - Show tooltips on hover
 - Provide a context menu for window actions
 - Support additional toolbars (planned)

 ---

-## Current Features (as of July 2025)
+## Current Features (as of September 2025)

 - Enumerates and displays open windows
 - Click-to-focus and minimize-on-reselect
 - AppBar-style docking (left or right)
-- Adjustable width
+- Adjustable width (via property - setting interface not yet created)
-- Tooltip with delayed display and improved positioning
+- Tooltips on hover
 - Foreground window is auto-highlighted
 - Ghost/utility windows are filtered out
-- Icons displayed for most windows (with fallback for legacy apps)
+- Icons displayed for most windows (with fallback for legacy applications)
-- Desktop button to minimize/restore all windows
+- Desktop button to minimize all windows
 - Context menu with:
   - Restore
   - Minimize
   - Close
   - Open file location
   - Open Task Manager
-- Custom spacing between list items
 - Responsive to screen resolution and monitor layout changes
+- Auto Sort Windows list by name and process ID
+- Changed list container from ListView to DataGridView

 ---

 ## To-Do List

-1. **Overflow Handling**
-   - Collapse by process name when vertical space is exceeded
-   - Show grouped windows on hover or click

-2. **Background Color Property**
+1. **Background Color Property**
    - Configurable background color for the taskbar and/or window list

-3. **Transparency Property**
-   - Allow setting opacity (e.g., 80%) via config or UI

-4. **Config File**
+2. **Config File**
-   - JSON-based config (`jtaskbar.config.json`)
+   - JSON-based config (`jtaskbar.json`)
    - Properties:
      - `DockSide`
      - `BarWidth`